patrrrrrrricia/corsair-logic-compass/README.md

 Follow these instructions to set up the environment and launch the Pirate's Compass locally:

-### 1. Environment Setup
-Clone the repository and create a virtual environment to keep dependencies isolated:

 ```bash
 # Clone the repository
 git clone [https://github.com/patrrrrrrricia/corsair-logic-compass.git](https://github.com/patrrrrrrricia/corsair-logic-compass.git)